mostroverkhov/r2/readme.md

             .transport(TcpServerTransport.create(PORT))
             .start();
 ```
-Its configuration is symmetric to `Client` and looks like
+Its configuration is symmetric with `Client`, and looks like

 ```java
   private static ServerAcceptorBuilder configureServer(ServerAcceptorBuilder builder) {